navicore/stsource/README.md

 initValue(v) ::= "<if(v)>\"value\": <v><endif>"
 ```

-Create a config, a connector, and a source via the example below.
+Create a config and a source as in the example below.

 ```scala
     import navicore.akka.stsource._